ryuichi1208/pd-bot-kai/README.md

 ## Features

+The following features have been implemented to perform operations from within Slack.

+* Display the on-call summary.
+* Put the specified service into maintenance mode.
 * It displays details of the on-call schedule for the past 24 hours.
 * Override the on-call schedule.
 * Display the recent on-call schedule.

+When viewing [the PagerDuty API reference](https://developer.pagerduty.com/api-reference/), you will find many other features available.
+However, this Bot currently implements only a subset of those features.
+Additional functionalities will be implemented gradually in the future as needed.

 ## Installation

+Note: Each requires both read and write permissions.

 #### Run locally